seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **IMOGEN**
 A father cruel, and a step-dame false;
 A foolish suitor to a wedded lady,
-That hath her husband banish’d;–O, that husband!
+That hath her husband banish'd;--O, that husband!
 My supreme crown of grief! and those repeated
 Vexations of it!
-Had I been thief-stol’n,
+Had I been thief-stol'n,
 As my two brothers, happy! but most miserable
-Is the desire that’s glorious: blest be those,
+Is the desire that's glorious: blest be those,
-How mean soe’er, that have their honest wills,
+How mean soe'er, that have their honest wills,
 Which seasons comfort.
 Who may this be?
 Fie!

 *Enter PISANIO and IACHIMO*